If there is one thing you can be certain of in today’s business world, it is that nothing stays the same.

 A bit of light relief could be a good investment in rebooting a more positive work environment.

 At BTG Recruitment we specialise in accountancy and finance recruitment.
 We work solely with employers like you who are looking to secure high-calibre candidates for interim, fixed or long-term roles.
-To see how we could help your company’s finance team attract bright, effective individuals, call 0115 960 7000 or 0161 214 3840 now.
+To see how we could help your company’s finance team attract bright, effective individuals, call 0115 960 7000.

 Are you a Finance Manager or Director?
 Click here to get access to your free report from BTG Recruitment.